smartyhall/meshbbs/docs/user-guide/economy.md

 ### For New Players

 **Starting Out:**
-1. Complete starter quests for initial gold
+1. Complete starter quests for initial currency
 2. Don't spend all your money - save for housing
 3. Shop around - prices vary by location
 4. Sell loot instead of hoarding

-**Budget Management:**
+**Budget Management (Multi-Tier Example):**
-- Keep 200-300g emergency fund
+- Keep 200-300c emergency fund
-- Save for rent (100-150g/month typical)
+- Save for rent (100-150c/month typical)
-- Budget 50g/week for potions and supplies
+- Budget 50c/week for potions and supplies

 ### For Intermediate Players